CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 often over just ocean cells or those containing sea ice.
 This was done to reduce unnecessary operations and to improve vector performance.

-:ref:`fig-timings` illustrates the computational expense of various options, relative to the total time (excluding initialization) of a 7-layer configuration using BL99 thermodynamics, EVP dynamics, and the ‘ccsm3’ shortwave parameterization on the gx1 grid, run for one year
+:ref:`fig-timings` illustrates the CICE v5 computational expense of various options, relative to the total time (excluding initialization) of a 7-layer configuration using BL99 thermodynamics, EVP dynamics, and the ‘ccsm3’ shortwave parameterization on the gx1 grid, run for one year